How to float a hardwood floor

 Expansion Gap: Leave a 1/4″ to 1/2″ expansion gap between the flooring and the walls.
 This allows for natural expansion and contraction of the wood due to humidity changes.

 Layout: Layout several pieces of flooring boards in order to select pieces of varying lengths.
-You may also visually prefer some boards versus others.
+You may also visually prefer some boards to others.
 You can install boards you like less in areas that you know will be covered by furniture or rugs.
-The boards that are more visually preferred can be placed in high traffic areas.
+The boards that are more visually preferred can be placed in high-traffic areas.

 Glue the Tongue and Groove